gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 February 2020 face-to-face meeting in Redmond.

-## How do you pronounce “WGSL”?
+## How do you pronounce "WGSL"?

-The W3C WebGPU Community Group does not prescribe a particular pronunciation of “WGSL”.
+The W3C WebGPU Community Group does not prescribe a particular pronunciation of "WGSL".

-You can say it letter-by-letter, like “W G S L”.
+You can say it letter-by-letter, like "W G S L".

 Other pronunciations are likely to emerge, and the community will find its favourites.